bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 ### Why it’s popular for this purpose

-In their R versus Python tutorial, [Datacamp writes](https://s3.amazonaws.com/assets.datacamp.com/email/other/Python+vs+R.pdf) that R is used by “statisticians, engineers, and scientists without computer programming skills.
-It’s popular in academia, finance, pharmaceuticals, media, and marketing.”
+In their R versus Python tutorial, [Datacamp writes](https://s3.amazonaws.com/assets.datacamp.com/email/other/Python+vs+R.pdf) that R is used by "statisticians, engineers, and scientists without computer programming skills.
+It’s popular in academia, finance, pharmaceuticals, media, and marketing."

 R is the most popular coding language for people who don’t code in their jobs for a few very valid reasons.
 First, it’s open-source.
 Like Python, there’s no need to pay any money.
 It also has an [integrated development editor, RStudio](https://rstudio.com/products/rstudio/download/), that makes it even easier to use.
 It has a robust ecosystem of open source packages that make it very simple for anyone to run statistical analysis in a few lines of code and create a publication-ready graphic in just a few more lines.